Temple police officer shooting: What we know

 U.S. Marshals took Pfeffer into custody at his home on the 2300 block of Quarry Road in Buckingham Township, Bucks County, on Sunday morning.

 Pfeffer was arrested in Fitzgerald's handcuffs, police say.
-Investigators seized multiple weapons at his home in Bucks County, sources told CBS Philadelphia's Alicia Roberts.
+Investigators seized multiple weapons at his home in Bucks County, sources told CBS Philadelphia.

 Pfeffer was escorted by a convoy of law enforcement officers, including U.S. Marshals, to Philadelphia Police Headquarters on Broad Street Sunday morning.

-Pfeffer was with two other people during the robbery.
-They're now in police custody, but their identities haven't be revealed at this time.
+Pfeffer was with two other people, including his brother, during the robbery.
+They're now in police custody for questioning, but their identities haven't been revealed at this time.

 What are the charges?